Stream Reports

 Combined North and South in Lyons

 Midges, BWOs are the only hatches.
 Caddis, stonefly, midge and mayfly nymphs in the canyon and Buttonrock tailwater.
-Double nymph rigs will be most productive in deeper holes.
-Use a small matching dry iffish are rising.
+Dry/dropper rigs will be most effective.
+Double nymph rigs should be productive in deeper runs.
 Same as the the Big T

 Cache La Poudre